 Nail fungus can develop without itching or other symptoms.
 You can get it from showers or swimming pools.
 It can also be caused by poor blood circulation.
-There is a nail polish which is antifungal that can help when used daily.
+There is a nail polish that is antifungal that can help when used daily.
 There are also creams and oral medications.

 Jock itch can make your day very uncomfortable.
-This fungus affects the skin of your inner thighs, buttocks and genitals.
-Similar to ringworm, it is often ring shaped.
-Keep clean and dry and apply topical creams.
+This fungus affects the skin of your inner thighs, buttocks, and genitals.
+Similar to ringworm, it is often ring-shaped.
+Keep clean and dry, and apply topical creams.

 This fungus feeds on the oils secreted by your hair follicles.
-If you do not wash your hair regularly, the skin cells and oil build up, giving fungus a perfect place to grow.
+If you do not wash your hair regularly, the skin cells and oil build-up, giving fungus a perfect place to grow.
 Medicated shampoos usually clear up the condition.
 To eliminate your fungus, visit Dr. Zizmor.